 A valuation allowance is provided when it is more likely than not that some portion or all of a deferred tax asset will not be realized.
-Due to the Company's lack of earnings history, the net deferred tax assets have been fully offset by a valuation allowance as of December 31, 2022 and 2021 (see Note 12.
+Due to the Company's lack of earnings history, the net deferred tax assets have been fully offset by a valuation allowance as of December 31, 2023 and December 31, 2022 (see Note 11.
 Income Taxes).

-There are no uncertain tax positions that would require recognition in the financial statements.
+There are no uncertain tax positions that would require recognition in the consolidated financial statements.
 If the Company were to incur an income tax liability in the future, interest on any income tax liability would be reported as interest expense and penalties on any income tax would be reported as income taxes.
 Management's conclusions regarding uncertain tax positions may be subject to review and adjustment at a later date based upon ongoing analysis of or changes in tax laws, regulations and interpretations thereof as well as other factors.